shristituladhar/powerbi-project/plant-sales-performance/README.md

 # Plant Co.
-Power BI Sales Performance Dashboard
+Power BI Sales Performance

 An interactive Power BI dashboard analyzing plant sales performance from 2022 to 2024, focusing on year-over-year trends, profitability, and segmentation across accounts, countries, and product types.